-SunFire Range: Ranges for the Real World
+Sunfire Range: Ranges for the Real World

-Meanwhile, 60-inch units offer burners, a griddle and a 24-inch raised griddle-broiler.
-That design not only offers a griddle space on top, but right below that creates a broiler using heat from above and another griddle as the food surface.
-Combine that with six open burners, a standard oven, and a standard base and you’ve got one all-purpose cooking station.
+Meanwhile, 60-inch units offer burners, a griddle, and a 24-inch raised griddle-broiler.
+That last design not only offers griddle space on top, but uses the space below it to create a broiler using heat from the griddle's burners.
+Combine that with six open burners, a standard oven, and a standard base, and you’ve got an all-purpose cooking station.
 Or throw on a griddle, six burners and two standard ovens.
-Or how about a griddle-broiler, six burners and two standard ovens?
+Or, how about a griddle-broiler, six burners and two standard ovens?